experimentAccount0/testbeam_analysis/README.rst

 |travis-status|  |appveyor-status|  |coverage|  |doc|

 Testbeam analysis is a simple to use software to analyse pixel-sensor data taken in a particle-beam telescope-setup.
 All steps of a complete analysis are implemented with a few independent python functions.
 For a quick first impression check the examples in the documentation.

-In future releases it is forseen to:
+In a future release it is forseen to enhance the alignment to work more reliable.
-  - Implement a Kalman Filter
-  - Enhance the alignments
-  - Add a GUI

 Installation
 ============